 The exact causes of nontoxic goiter are not known.
 In general, goiters may be caused by too much or too little thyroid hormones.
 There is often normal thyroid function with a nontoxic goiter.
 Some possible causes of nontoxic goiter include: Family history of goitersRegular use of medications such as lithium, propylthiouracil, phenylbutazone, or

-aminoglutethimideTaking a lot of substances (goitrogens) that inhibit production of thyroid hormone—common goitrogens include foods such as cabbage, turnips, Brussels sprouts, seaweed, and milletIodine deficiency—Iodine deficiency is rare in the United States and other developed countries, due to the use of iodized table salt; this is a primary cause of goiter in other parts of the world, particularly in mountainous areas, or areas that experience heavy rainfall or flooding
+aminoglutethimideTaking a lot of substances (goitrogens) that inhibit production of thyroid hormone—common goitrogens include foods such as cabbage, turnips, Brussel sprouts, seaweed, and milletIodine deficiency—though rare in the United States and other developed countries, it is a primary cause of goiter in other parts of the world, particularly in mountainous areas, or areas that experience heavy rainfall or flooding

 Nontoxic goiter is more common in women and in people over age 40.